acikus/Kefalica/web/README.md

 ## Counter
 Open `counter.html` to play a simple counting game.
 Click circles to toggle their color and choose plus or minus to combine the two rows.
 The game updates the result automatically.
 No build step is required; all logic is implemented in `counter.js`.

+## Memory
+Open `memory.html` to play a memory matching game.
+Click cards to reveal emojis and find all matching pairs.
+All logic is implemented in `memory.js`.